 PSHE lessons, or Jigsaw lessons as teaching staff and children sometimes call them, are delivered weekly and are structured around a mindful, respectful and open approach to encourage deep discussion and focus on what it takes to develop physically, mentally and spiritually as a human being.

 During term 6, we also teach our Relationships, Health & Sex Education (RHE) lessons, also a part of Jigsaw.
 Each year, we inform parents of these lessons and invite them in to present the materials beforehand so that parents are aware of what content is being shared with each year group.
 Teachers are given refresher training each year to ensure that the lessons are delivered faithfully and sensitively.
+Parents were invited to attend a session on the 14th of June with the lead coordinator to explore what is contained during the RHE portion of the Jigsaw year.

 You may find the guides below useful for finding out more about the RHE curriculum.